tidues/stopwatch/readme.md

 # A Simple Stopwatch for Timing Python Code

-It works like a stop watch.
+It works like a stopwatch.
 An example:

     from stopwatch import Stopwatch
     import numpy as np